VitaliySemeniv/bookstore/README.md

 ## CI/CD Process

-Setting up a CI/CD pipeline is essential for automating the build, test, and deployment processes.
+Setting up a CI/CD pipeline is essential for automating the build and deployment processes.
 You can choose to use either **GitHub Actions** or **GitLab CI/CD** based on your preference.
 Here are the general steps:

 1. **Pipeline Configuration**: